jsnewby/rust_middleware/docs/middleware-guide.md

 ### All-in-one

 The simplest way to run aeternal is with one process both populating the database and serving http requests.
 This uses the -s. -p and (maybe) -w options, for serve, populate and websocket.
-This method scales relatively well, its main disadvantage is that when the population process gets wedged (as it does relatively often, still), all services are down whilst the service restarts
+This method scales relatively well, its main disadvantage is that when the population process gets wedged (as it does relatively often, still), all services are down whilst the service restarts.

 ### Separate population and serving processes